 What are the benefits of participating in a Mirakind study?

 The greatest benefit to participation is knowing that you are helping to find answers that can ultimately save lives and prevent cancer.
 If you also choose to learn your KRAS-variant status as part of the process of participating in a study, this knowledge may help you make healthcare decisions into the future.
 However, whether or not you choose to learn your KRAS-variant status, we welcome you to be part of the MiraKind community where you will have access to support, education, and cutting edge research on the KRAS-variant and other inherited genetic differences associated with cancer risk.

-Individual results are available for study participants, at a discounted rate of $295 to cover the base cost of testing through our sister CLIA lab, MiraDx.
+Individual results are available for those eligible, at a cost of $295.
+For study participants, results are available at a discounted rate of $195 through our sister CLIA lab, MiraDx.

 How much does it cost to participate in a study?